Skip to main content

 DLP defaults to the response direction

-The nine kinds
+The ten kinds

 KindWhat it matchesRedaction behavior

-ssnUS Social Security numbers[REDACTED:ssn]
+ssnUS Social Security numbers (dash- or space-separated)[REDACTED:ssn]

 emailEmail addresses[REDACTED:email]